Why I love photographing weddings at Wilton’s Music Hall

 Wilton’s Music Hall is one of my favourite London wedding venues..
 Behind an unassuming facade and tucked away on an alleyway in East London, its peeling pastel paint is the only thing that might pique your interest as you walk by.
 Don’t let the outside fool you into thinking there is not much behind that wooden front door: step inside the tardis, people!
 Wilton’s is a labyrinth of rooms with wonky floors and interesting names (Champagne Charlie Room being just one).
 The main auditorium where wedding ceremonies and the wedding dinner/dancing are held is, in my opinion, jaw-dropping.
 It’s almost otherworldly, like something from a film or a fairy tale.
 Moulin Rouge meets Alice in Wonderland.
 Whatever superlatives I use to describe it, I won’t do it justice.
+It is the perfect venue for my style of documentary wedding photography.
 Hopefully, the photos below will go some way in showing you how magical weddings at Wilton’s Music Hall can be.

 Some useful info for weddings at Wilton’s Music Hall

 - How much does a wedding at Wilton’s Music Hall cost?
 Price – £6785 – £10,500